ValveSoftware/Fossilize/README.md

 ## Serialization format

-Overall, a binary format which combines JSON with varint-encoded SPIR-V (light compression).
+Overall, a binary database format which contains deflated JSON or deflated varint-encoded SPIR-V (light compression).
-- Magic "FOSSILIZE0000001" (16 bytes ASCII)
-- Size of entire binary (64-bit LE)
-- JSON magic "JSON    " (8 bytes ASCII)
-- JSON size (64-bit LE)
-- JSON data (JSON size bytes)
-- SPIR-V magic "SPIR-V  " (8 bytes ASCII)
-- SPIR-V size (64-bit LE)
-- Varint-encoded SPIR-V words (SPIR-V size bytes)

-64-bit little-endian values are not necessarily aligned to 8 bytes.
+The database is a bespoke format with extension ".foz".
+It is designed to be robust in cases where writes to the database are cut off abrubtly due to external instability issues, which can happen when capturing real applications in a layer which applications might not know about.
+See `fossilize_db.cpp` for details on the archive format.

 The JSON is a simple format which represents the various `Vk*CreateInfo` structures.
-`pNext` is currently not supported.
-When referring to other VK handle types like `pImmutableSamplers` in `VkDescriptorSetLayout`, or `VkRenderPass` in `VkPipeline`, a 1-indexed format is used.
-0 represents `VK_NULL_HANDLE` and 1+, represents an array index into the respective array (off-by-one).
+When referring to other VK handle types like `pImmutableSamplers` in `VkDescriptorSetLayout`, or `VkRenderPass` in `VkPipeline`, a hash is used.
+0 represents `VK_NULL_HANDLE` and anything else represents a key.
-Data blobs (specialization constant data, SPIR-V) are encoded in base64, but I'll likely need something smarter to deal with large applications which have half a trillion SPIR-V files.
+Small data blobs like specialization constant data are encoded in base64.
-When recording or replaying, a mapping from and to real Vk object handles must be provided by the application so the offset-based indexing scheme can be resolved to real handles.
+When recording or replaying, a mapping from and to real Vk object handles must be provided by the application so the key-based indexing scheme can be resolved to real handles.

-`VkShaderModuleCreateInfo` refers to an encoded buffer in the SPIR-V block by codeBinaryOffset and codeBinarySize.

 The varint encoding scheme encodes every 32-bit SPIR-V word by encoding 7 bits at a time starting with the LSBs, the MSB bit in an encoded byte is set if another byte needs to be read (7 bit) for the same SPIR-V word.